 FAQs about Driving in Shark Bay

-Can 2WD vehicles visit all of Shark Bay’s tourist sites?
+Hire 2WD vehicles visit most of Shark Bay’s tourist sites

 The main town is Denham and only the resort at Monkey Mia plus many of the World Heritage sites like the Stromatolites, Shell Beach, Little Lagoon and Eagle Bluff are all accessible by 2WD vehicle.
 You can also visit the Peron Homestead in Francois Peron National Park along an unsealed road with care, however access beyond this and further north into the park is by 4WD only.
 Steep Point and Dirk Hartog Island are 4WD destinations only.

 What options are there for 4WDs?

 4WD vehicles can access most of the tourist sites around the bay.
 Steep Point, Dirk Hartog Island and the northern beaches of Francois Peron National Park have long been favourite 4WD destinations for people willing to tackle the rough sandy tracks in search of remote camping and fishing spots.
 Remember that tyre pressure is paramount across Shark Bay.
 To save you from getting bogged, and for a far more comfortable ride, drop your tyre pressure to 20psi or lower when 4WD.
 Carry a compressor or use those at service stations in Denham to reinflate.

 What is the road to Steep Point like?

 The 4WD road to Steep Point can be rough and sandy.
 You will need to be well prepared and let your tyre pressure down to around 20 psi to access this road.
 Visit the following page for more info: Steep Point & Edel Land.